wp-plugins/gravity-forms-paystation-3-party-hosted/readme.txt

 7. Entry in the Gravity Forms showing successful payment.

 == Changelog ==

+= 1.2.1 [2014-02-27] =
+* Fixed bug where if a Failure URL was specified in the settings then the user would always be directed there even if the payment was successful.

 = 1.2.0 [2014-01-23] =
 * Fixed issues (due to changes in Gravity Forms version 1.7) with the notifications.